nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 ![logging-in](../../assets/img/temp_password.png)

 6. During your first login with the temporary password you will be asked to change it.
 Once your password has changed, your connection will be terminated with `Permission denied (keyboard-interactive).`, this is normal until a second factor is set up.

+**NOTE:** The NeSI password policy is:
+- 12 character minimum
+- minimum of 2 character types

 ![logging-in](../../assets/img/password_change.png)

 Connecting to the HPC requires two-factor authentication at all times, your password, and an additional factor.
 These additional factors can be: